Cleaning Walls Before Painting: Your Easy Step by Step Guide

 As mentioned previously, not all the walls in your house will need vigorous cleaning.
 However, there are certain rooms that will get the extra WOW factor from a bit of TSP cleaning.

-- The kitchen: kitchens are notoriously one of the worst rooms for painting.
+Kitchens are notoriously one of the worst rooms for painting.
 The everyday grease and grime build up can leave a blotchy finish to your walls if you just try and paint over them.
 Because it is a strong alkaline, TSP is perfect for removing these stains with ease to provide the best results when painted.

-- The bathroom: soap scum and lime scale build-up is a nightmare in bathrooms especially.
+Soap scum and lime scale build-up is a nightmare in bathrooms especially.
 Similar to kitchens, the bathroom graces us with a plethora of difficult stains to remove so you want to make the process as pain-free as possible.

-- Children’s rooms: children have a habit of leaving you beautiful portraits on their bedroom walls.
+Children have a habit of leaving you beautiful portraits on their bedroom walls.
 And unfortunately, you cannot always be sure what art supplies they will use to create their beautiful masterpiece.
 Although it can be thoroughly annoying, knowing that you can easily remove such stains will remove some of the pressure.

-- High footfall areas: as a side note, TSP can also be used as a normal cleaning solution.
+As a side note, TSP can also be used as a normal cleaning solution.
 Things such as door handles are touched countless times throughout the day.
 Cleaning with TSP will help remove some of the bacteria that comes with constant human contact.

 If using TSP doesn’t really sound like your thing, then you can still clean your walls prior to painting with excellent results.